This Woman Got So Stressed Out She Forgot Who She Was

 In an extreme case of stress-induced memory loss, a woman in England forgot her name, her husband's identity, and nearly everything else about her life after a nervous breakdown, The Daily Mail reports.

-Marie Coe, 55, was working upwards of 70 hours a week in a demanding job running an events company in the U.K., traveling constantly, all while also juggling a family and taking care of her household.
+Marie Coe, 55, was working upwards of 70 hours a week in a demanding job running an events company, travelling constantly, all while also juggling a family and taking care of her household.

 One day, after she'd gone missing for 24 hours and couldn't remember anything, she asked a stranger at a gas station for help.
 An ambulance came, and she couldn't answer any of the paramedics' questions.
 After a CT scan revealed no head injuries, the doctors diagnosed her with "stress-induced amnesia,"according to The Daily Mail.